relax/relax/README.md

 It features a live page builder based on components and a smart and easy way of binding dynamic data to them.

+We're currently working on releasing the beta version which should come up early October.
+If you want to collaborate in the meantime or just say anything join us at [Relax Slack](http://slack-relax.herokuapp.com/)

 ![Relax Screenshot](https://raw.githubusercontent.com/relax/relax/gh-pages/assets/images/screenshot.jpg "Relax screenshot")